-Digital, Mobile and Social Marketing Architect, Speaker, Futurist & Sales Enabler
+Digital, Mobile and Social Marketing Solution Architect, Public Speaker, Founder, Futurist & Sales Enabler

 Wife, mother and all around good role model, Jessica Maria Alba does her Mexican heritage proud.
 Acting since she was five years old, the California native and studied under William H. Macy.
 Personally, I loved her in The Love Guru where she played the owner of a Canadian Hockey team on a losing streak opposite Mike Myers and the kick ass moves in Fantastic Four.
 Alba is a social activist openly supporting marriage equality, ethical treatment of humans and animals (Habitat for Humanity) and is anti-toxidant (she protested against toxic chemical in Washington DC in support of the Safe Chemicals Act).